ceti-institute/ceti-institute.github.io/README.md

 **Generating a Fresh Participants Feed**

-To more easily re-generate the participants feed, you can export the Google spreadsheet as JSON, and paste / drag the file [into here](https://www.csvjson.com/csv2json), then copy the resulting JSON as the value of the `participants` key in the `data.js` file.
+To more easily re-generate the participants feed, you can export the Google spreadsheet as CSV, and paste / drag the file [into here](https://www.csvjson.com/csv2json), then copy the resulting JSON as the value of the `participants` key in the `data.js` file.